Open source · CC BY 4.0

 Handle authentication or user state

-Auth has a single source of truth via a centralized store.
+Auth has a single source of truth via the canonical auth hook.
 All tenant context flows from there. → AGENTS.md §4 — State Management

 Add security policies for user data